raspberrypi/documentation/usage/terminal.md

 # Terminal

 The terminal (or 'command-line') on a computer allows a user a great deal of control over their system (or in this case, Pi!).
 Users of Windows may already have come across `Command Prompt` or `Powershell` and Mac OS users may be familiar with `Terminal`.
 All of these tools allow a user to directly manipulate their system through the use of commands.
-These commands can be chained together and/or combined together into complex scripts that can be potentially more efficient at completing tasks than much larger traditional software packages.
+These commands can be chained together and/or combined together into complex scripts that can potentially complete tasks more efficiently than much larger traditional software packages.

 ## Starting LXTerminal